Digitization Demands Agility

 Plan, Prepare, Then Change

 One sure-fire way to stay in a box and miss openings and possibilities is to stick with your plan.
 A valuable lesson that I’ve learned in the digital arena is that flexibility is essential.
-Adapting and shifting course are critical to take advantage of opportunities gleaned from three primary sources:
+Adapting to landscape changes and shifting course are critical to take advantage of opportunities gleaned from three primary sources:

-- Campaign and Application testing results
+- Campaign and application testing results

 - Listening to your audience